Direct reconstruction of general elastic inclusions: Linearized outer reconstruction of non-extreme inclusions

 In the non-extreme case, as a corollary to Theorem~\ref{thm:monoext} and Lemma~\ref{lemma:monoback}, one could use a finite perturbation in the test operators based on the magnitudes of $\abs{\lambda_{\pm}-\lambda_0}$ and $\abs{\mu_{\pm}-\mu_0}$.
 Since this is such a straightforward consequence of the extreme result, we do not elaborate further.

 The more important result in the case of non-extreme inclusions is that the outer approach can be formulated with linearized test operators, which is useful for speeding up a numerical implementation.
 The downside, compared to Theorem~\ref{thm:monoext}, is that we now need to know bounds on the magnitudes of the perturbations.
-We use a similar notation as in Section~\ref{sec:mono} for the Frech\'et derivative of $\Lambda$ and define
+However, unlike the extreme case, we do not require Lipschitz boundary regularity of the admissible test inclusions here: